-- Validated coverglass (→ P. 71 5.9.4 Properties of the coverglass) are available for the HistoCore SPECTRA CV.
+- Validated coverglass (→ P. 70 5.9.4 Properties of the coverglass) are available for the HistoCore SPECTRA CV.
 The coverglasses are only available packaged in magazines.
-The magazines are automatically read by the instrument when inserted and the data is sent to the consumables management system (CMS) (e.g. number and size). - Only original coverglass that has been verified by Leica may be used (→ P. 162 Consumables) in order to avoid instrument faults. - The packaging should not be opened until immediately before inserting the coverglass cartridge into the instrument.
+The magazines are automatically read by the instrument when inserted and the data is sent to the consumables management system (CMS) (e.g. number and size). - Only original coverglass that has been verified by Leica may be used (→ P. 158 Consumables) in order to avoid instrument faults. - The packaging should not be opened until immediately before inserting the coverglass cartridge into the instrument.
 This prevents a possible sticking of the coverglass due to humidity. - An RFID chip is integrated into the coverglass cartridge, which ensures that the consumables management system (CMS) is given reliable information about the coverglass used (size and remaining amount).

-Before inserting the coverglass cartridge ( $\rightarrow$ Fig. 13-1), remove both the packaging foam ( $\rightarrow$ Fig. 13-2) and the silica gel packet ( $\rightarrow$ Fig. 13-3).
+Before inserting the coverglass cartridge (\rightarrow Fig. 13-1), remove both the packaging foam (\rightarrow Fig. 13-2) and the silica gel packet (\rightarrow Fig. 13-3).

 - 1. Open the hood. - 2.
 The Pick&Place module is located above the waste tray. - 3.
-Unpack the coverglass cartridge ( $\rightarrow$ Fig. 13-1) and remove the foam insert ( $\rightarrow$ Fig. 13-2) and silica gel packet ( $\rightarrow$ Fig. 13-3). - 4.
-Insert the coverglass cartridge ( $\rightarrow$ Fig. 14-1) into the slot of the coverglass cartridge ( $\rightarrow$ Fig. 14-2). - 5.
+Unpack the coverglass cartridge (\rightarrow Fig. 13-1) and remove the foam insert (\rightarrow Fig. 13-2) and silica gel packet (\rightarrow Fig. 13-3). - 4.
+Insert the coverglass cartridge (\rightarrow Fig. 14-1) into the slot for the coverglass cartridge (\rightarrow Fig. 14-2). - 5.
 Close the instrument hood. - 6.
-The coverglass cartridge data is imported and the Module Status ( $\rightarrow$ Fig. 22) is updated.
+The coverglass cartridge data is imported and the Module Status (\rightarrow Fig. 22) is updated.